+Cardiovascular invasive specialists assist doctors with invasive heart procedures and tests.
 Individuals aspiring to become registered cardiovascular invasive specialists can find education programs at community colleges, technical schools, teaching hospitals and 4-year universities.

-Distance education options through online courses and lectures may be available at some schools, particularly in programs designed as continuing education experiences for employed students, such as certificate and bachelor's degree programs.
-Students should keep in mind that some courses, as well as hands-on clinical experiences, typically require physical attendance.
+- Distance education options may be available at some schools, particularly in programs designed as continuing education experiences for employed students; however, students should keep in mind that some courses and the clinical experiences typically require physical attendance.

 Certificate in Cardiovascular Technology

 Certificate programs in cardiovascular technology rarely offer an invasive specialization but can still qualify students for RCIS certification.
 These programs may take two or more years to complete, including coursework and clinical experiences.
-Courses often include:

 Associate's Degree in Invasive Cardiovascular Technology

 Associate's degree programs in invasive cardiovascular technology include coursework and clinical experiences.
 Because programs require general education courses and basic science courses such as anatomy, physiology and medical terminology, students may transfer easily from associate's degree programs to bachelor's degree programs.
-Associate's program courses include: